Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 sidebar_position: 1
 ---

-# Deploy the template from the console
+# Deploy the template from the AWS console

 The CloudFormation template deploys a server instance with the AI Unlimited manager running in a container controlled by [systemd](/docs/glossary.md#glo-systemd).